Course

 Spiritual, Psychological and Family Issues in Hospice Care

 Family members may also experience equal levels of sadness, stress, and anxiety but are hesitant to burden the patient with such concerns.
 Hospice programs offer several programs for family members during this difficult time.
 Trained counselors are part of the interdisciplinary team, as well as structured bereavement services.
 Hospice bereavement programs are expected to provide advanced grief support and education to their hospice families for at least thirteen months following a patient’s death, including individual, family, and children’s counseling.
-Additional bereavement services may also include follow-up telephone calls, a letter or card sent at the time of the death and/or anniversary of the death, the mailing of brochures or other educational materials about grief, and individual therapy or group therapy.
+Additional bereavement services may include follow-up telephone calls, a letter or card sent at the time of the death and the anniversary of the death, mailing brochures or other educational materials about grief, and individual therapy or group therapy.

 Quiz Questions